HANICA-DEA/vodagone/README.md

 ## API

-In general the API must conform the standards of a RESTFull API.
+In general the API must conform the standards of a RESTful API.
 It will use HTTP methods and expects HTTP statuscodes in its response.

 ### Methods used